Tuesday 12 March at the Scottish Parliament

-The Futures Forum and the Goodison Group in Scotland continue their exploration of schooling and learning in the future.
-Bringing together representatives from business, government and education, this event will focus on leadership in education and feature a contribution from Graham Donaldson.
+The Futures Forum and the Goodison Group in Scotland continued their exploration of schooling and learning in the future.
+Bringing together representatives from business, government and education, this event focused on leadership in education and featured a contribution from Graham Donaldson.

-The seminar will build on previous events from which scenarios of education in 2030 have been developed.
+The seminar built on previous events from which scenarios of education in 2030 have been developed.
 The scenarios and more information about the project are available on the Futures Forum website: www.scotlandfutureforum.org/scotland2030-future-schooling/

-A former teacher, Graham Donaldson headed Her Majesty’s Inspectorate of Education (HMIE) from 2002-10.
+A former teacher, Graham Donaldson headed Her Majesty’s Inspectorate of Education (HMIE) from 2002 to 2010.
 He radically reformed the approach to inspection, combining external accountability with self-evaluation and capacity building.
 As chief professional adviser to Ministers on education, he has taken a leading role in a number of major reform programmes.

 Following retirement from HMIE, his report ‘Teaching Scotland’s Future’ (2011), made 50 recommendations about teacher education in Scotland which have all been accepted by the Government and are the subject of an ongoing reform programme.
 He has also undertaken a review of the national curriculum in Wales and the 68 recommendations in his radical report, ‘Successful Futures’ (2015), have also been accepted in full and embodied in a major, long-term reform programme.